Mahboob-A/CuteTube/README.md

 >

 **C. Rate Limit Alert**

+>> Note that the project is not deployed as the celery pipeline takes too much of resources and a free server can't handle it!!

 > The API endpoint to for stream and upload video in the _CuteTube_ platform is Rate Limited.
 >> ```http